mint-metrics/mojito-website/docs/example-js-delivery-partitioned-ramps.md

 ---
-id: example-js-delivery-spillover-protection
+id: example-js-delivery-partitioned-ramps
-title: Protect split tests from spillover when restarting & ramping up
+title: Containing ramp spillover with partitioned ramps & hash based splits
-sidebar_label: Restart/Ramp-up spillover protection
+sidebar_label: Partitioned ramps & spillover protection
 ---

 Ramping-up experiments (from limited canary releases) is a popular way of managing risks and bugs in experiments before exposing all your traffic.
 A typical ramp-up process looks like this: